Parameter-Efficient Fine-Tuning for Medical Image Analysis: The Missed Opportunity: Introduction

-Within the transfer learning paradigm and leveraging the significant industrial efforts in foundation model development \cite{bommasani2021foundation, chambon2022roentgen}, the remaining challenge lies in the fine-tuning process.
-The central issue is balancing the adaptation of the initial model to sufficiently specialize it for the medical task while avoiding overfitting to the training set, which would result in poor generalization to the testing set.
+Significant efforts have bolstered the progress in foundation models by scaling them to billions of parameters, hence, the remaining challenge lies in the fine-tuning process that requires striking a delicate balance in adapting the pre-trained model to specialize it for a downstream medical task while avoiding overfitting.
 This balance has been explored through various fine-tuning algorithms, such as regularized fine-tuning \cite{xuhong2018explicit, gouk2020distance}.
-However, parameter-efficient fine-tuning (PEFT) has recently gained traction \cite{xie2023difffit, rebuffi2018efficient, hu2022lora, he2022towards}, initially within the NLP community and subsequently in computer vision.
-The concept involves either carefully selecting a subset of parameters to fine-tune while keeping the rest frozen or introducing a small number of new parameters during the fine-tuning step and freezing all transferred parameters.
-While numerous PEFT architectures have emerged in NLP and vision literature, a comprehensive empirical evaluation comparing their effectiveness on a common benchmark is lacking in medical image analysis.
-Moreover, we observe that PEFT architectures are not widely adopted in medical vision tasks, despite the data-efficiency needs of the medical domain.
+More recently, Parameter-Efficient Fine-Tuning (PEFT) has gained traction \cite{xie2023difffit, rebuffi2018efficient, hu2022lora, he2022towards}.
+The concept involves freezing the original backbone and fine-tuning either a (very small) existing subset or a small new set of parameters.
+While the NLP and vision communities have greatly benefitted from structured benchmarks for evaluating PEFT algorithms, a similar direction is lacking in medical image analysis.
+Furthermore, their efficacy in this domain largely remains underexplored.

-In this paper, we present an evaluation of state-of-the-art PEFT methods using medical image analysis benchmark tasks.
-We compare 16 state-of-the-art PEFT techniques across six medical datasets, encompassing both CNN and transformer architectures, discriminative diagnosis tasks, and a novel --first-of-a-kind demonstration of PEFT's effectiveness-- in a generative medical image synthesis task.
+In this work, we present the first structured benchmark for evaluating state-of-the-art PEFT algorithms on diverse medical imaging datasets and tasks.
+Our evaluation compares 16 different techniques across six medical datasets encompassing both CNN and transformer architectures, discriminative diagnosis tasks, and a novel, first-of-a-kind demonstration of PEFT's effectiveness in a generative medical image synthesis task.
 We experiment with architectures that match the size of recent foundation models introduced for computer vision and medical image analysis \cite{kirillov2023segment, chambon2022roentgen}.
-In addition, we investigate aspects such as the trade-off between PEFT effectiveness and data volume for the task at hand and the balance between parameter count and efficacy.
-Our extensive experiments offer the community of medical image analysis and medical vision valuable insights into which PEFT methods are best suited for their task and, more broadly, establish the first comprehensive comparison benchmark for PEFT in medical vision.
+Furthermore, we investigate aspects such as the trade-off between PEFT effectiveness and data volume for the task at hand.
+We establish the first comprehensive comparison benchmark for PEFT in medical vision and offer the community valuable insights into the, currently, best-suited PEFT methods for different types of tasks.

 Our contributions can be summarised by the following questions and their answers:

 \textbf{Q1:} \textit{How effective is PEFT for low data scenarios?} \textbf{A1:} Given a large pre-trained model, benefits from PEFT increase as data volume decreases and model size increases (Sec.~\ref{sec:parameter_efficiency}).